University of Maryland, College Park: Rankings

+In 2021, the university was ranked among the top 10 universities in The Princeton Review's annual survey of the Top Schools for Innovation & Entrepreneurship; this was the sixth consecutive such ranking.

 Faculty

 The university's faculty has included four Nobel Prize laureates.
-The earliest recipient, Juan Ramón Jiménez, was a Spanish language and literature professor and won the 1956 prize for literature.
-Four decades later, physics professor William Daniel Phillips won the prize in physics for his contributions to laser cooling, a technique to slow the movement of gaseous atoms, in 1997.
-In 2005, professor emeritus of economics and public policy Thomas Schelling was awarded the prize in economics for his contributions to game theory.
-In 2006, adjunct professor of physics and senior astrophysicist at NASA John C. Mather was awarded the prize in physics alongside George Smoot for their work in the discovery of blackbody form and anisotropy of the cosmic microwave background radiation.
+The earliest recipient, in 1956, was Juan Ramón Jiménez, a Spanish language and literature professor.
+Four decades later, physics professor William Daniel Phillips won a prize in physics for his contributions to laser cooling.
+In 2005, Thomas Schelling was awarded the prize in economics for his contributions to game theory.
+In 2006, John C. Mather was awarded the prize in physics alongside George Smoot for their work in the discovery of blackbody form and anisotropy of the cosmic microwave background radiation.
 In addition, two University of Maryland alumni are Nobel Prize laureates; Herbert Hauptman won the 1985 prize in chemistry, and Raymond Davis Jr. won the 2002 prize in physics.

 The university has many notable academics.
 Professor of mathematics, Sergei Novikov won the Fields Medal in 1970, followed by alumnus Charles Fefferman in 1978.
 Alumnus George Dantzig won the 1975 National Medal of Science for his work in the field of linear programming.
 Professor of physics Michael Fisher won the Wolf Prize in 1980 (together with Kenneth G. Wilson and Leo Kadanoff) and the IUPAP Boltzmann Medal in 1983.
-James A. Yorke, a Distinguished University Professor of Mathematics and Physics and chair of the Mathematics Department, won the 2003 Japan Prize for his work in chaotic systems.
-In 2013, professor of Physics Sylvester James Gates was awarded the National Medal of Science.
+James A. Yorke, a distinguished university professor of mathematics and physics and chair of the mathematics department, won the 2003 Japan Prize for his work in chaotic systems.
+In 2013, professor of physics Sylvester James Gates was awarded the National Medal of Science.

 Research

 UMD is classified among "R1: Doctoral Universities – Very high research activity".
 In FY 2020, the university spent about 1.103 billion dollars in total R&D expenditures, ranking it 16th in the nation.

-On October 14, 2004, the university added 150 acre in an attempt to create the largest research park inside the Washington, D.C., Capital Beltway, formerly known as "M Square," and now known as the "Discovery District".
+On October 14, 2004, the university added 150 acre in an attempt to create the largest research park inside the Washington, D.C.
+Capital Beltway, formerly known as "M Square" and now known as the "Discovery District."